Braves pull away to defeat Red Sox | Sports-Games

 Braves pull away to defeat Red Sox

 Atlanta Braves third baseman Austin Riley broke open a tie game with a bases-loaded triple and propelled left-hander Max Fried to his sixth victory in a 6-3 win over the host Boston Red Sox on Monday.
-In the fifth inning with score even at 2-2, Riley greeted reliever Phillips Valdez with a line drive off the lower wall in right field, just beyond the Pesky Pole.
+In the fifth inning with score even at 2-2, Riley greeted reliever Phillips Valdez with a line drive off the low wall in right field, just beyond the Pesky Pole.
 It was Riley's first triple of the year and extended his hitting streak to five games.
-He went 2-for-5 on Monday, and his five-game streak he is hitting .421 (8-for-19), and raised his average to .240.
+He went 2-for-5 on Monday, and he is hitting .421 (8-for-19) in his five-game streak, raising his average to .240.

 The Red Sox answered with a run in the bottom of the first on an RBI single by Rafael Devers, his fifth consecutive hit, and took a 2-1 lead in the third when Alex Verdugo doubled and scored on a two-out balk by Fried.
 Atlanta's Adam Duvall tied the game 2-2 with a solo homer, his fifth home run of the season, over the Green Monster.